keltia/atlas-rs/README.md

 ## Installation

-This will be available as a crate on [crate.io](https://crate.io/atlas-rs) when it is in a release-able shape.
+This will be available as a crate on [crate.io](https://crate.io/atlas-rs) when it is can be released, there are still many incomplete parts.

-### Basics

-- Authentication
-- Probes
-- Measurements
-- Applications
+## Documentation

+All the documentation on the API itself is available through Rust builtin's doc system and will visible at [atlas-rs page on docs.rs](https://docs.rs/atalas-rs).

+Documentation on the REST API is on the [RIPE Atlas](https://beta-docs.atlas.ripe.net/apis/) site.

 ## CLI utility